 Commemorations were abolished.
 The 1969 revision by Pope Paul VI divided feast days into "solemnities," "feasts," and "memorials," corresponding approximately to Pope John XXIII's I, II, and III class feast days.
 While some memorials are considered obligatory, others are optional, permitting a choice on some days between two or three monuments or between one or more memorials and the celebration of the feria.
 On a day to which no obligatory celebration is assigned, the Mass may be of any saint mentioned in the Roman Martyrology for that day.

-Observed by Catholics and some Anglicans on August 15, the same as the Eastern and Orthodox feast of the Dormition, the end of the earthly life of the Virgin Mary and, for some, her bodily Assumption into heaven, is celebrated.
+Observed by Catholics and some Anglicans on August 15, the same as the Eastern and Orthodox feast of the Dormition, the end of the Virgin Mary's earthly life and, for some, her bodily Assumption into heaven, is celebrated.
 The Catholic teaching on this feast was defined as dogma on November 1, 1950, by Pope Pius XII in his bull, Munificentissimus Deus.

 In other Anglican and Lutheran traditions, as well as a few others, August 15 is celebrated as St. Mary, Mother of the Lord.